QCD thermalization: Ab initio approaches and interdisciplinary connections: Signatures of non-equilibrium QCD

-Also noteworthy is recent phenomenological work~\cite{Huang:2017tsq} quantifying the role of non-equilibrium dynamics in the Chiral Magnetic Effect we discussed in Section~\ref{sec:classicalstatistical}.
+Also noteworthy is recent phenomenological work~\cite{Huang:2017tsq} quantifying the role of non-equilibrium dynamics in the Chiral Magnetic Effect, which we discussed in Section~\ref{sec:classicalstatistical}.
 A topic that demands further investigation is the origin of the very large vorticities measured in off-central heavy-ion collisions, as extracted from measurements of the polarization of $\Lambda$-baryons~\cite{Becattini:2020ngo}.
-The vorticities are introduced on macroscopic scales on the order of the system size; how these propagate efficiently down to the microscopic scales of the $\Lambda$ remains to be understood.
+The vorticities are introduced on macroscopic scales of the order of the system size; how these propagate efficiently down to the microscopic scales of $\Lambda$ is not yet understood.